ganglia/ganglia_contrib/nagios/README.rst

     execution_failure_criteria     c,p
   }

-Now if something goes wrong with **check_ganglia_metric**, you'll get just one alert about the cache file, and all dependent service checks will be paused until you fix the problem that caused **check_ganglia_metric** to fail.
+Now if something goes wrong with **check_ganglia_metric**, only one alert will be sent out about the cache file, and all dependent service checks will be paused until you fix the problem that caused **check_ganglia_metric** to fail.
 Once the problem is fixed, you'll need to update the timestamp on the cache file in order to put the "Cache for check_ganglia_metric" service back into an OK state (which will allow dependent service checks to continue):

 ::